 Data & Scripts

-This page collects the datasets and scripts we use throughout the course.
-Resources are added each week as needed — check back for updates.
+This page collects the datasets, scripts, and dictionaries used throughout the course.
+Resources are added each week — check back for updates.

 Organizing your files: Create subfolders within your /data directory by corpus or file type — e.g., /data/president_speeches/, /data/scripts/.
-This keeps things tidy as we accumulate more files over the semester.
+This keeps things tidy as the semester accumulates files.

 Datasets